shapeshed/jekyll.shapeshed.com/_posts/2007-02-26-concentric_text_in_photoshop.md

 ---
 layout: post
 title: Concentric text in Photoshop
-excerpt: One day you might just be insane enough to want to write concentric text in Photoshop.
+description: One day you might just be insane enough to want to write concentric text in Photoshop.
 It is quite illegible and likely to give you a headache but if you still want to do it read on.
 categories: [Design, Photoshop]
 ---
 ## Creating the concentric line